Adburgham History, Family Crest & Coats of Arms

 Early History of the Adburgham family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Adburgham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adburgham research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Adburgham History in all our PDF Extended History products and printed products wherever possible.

 Adburgham Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Adburgham has been spelled Abraham, Abram, Abrams, Abrahams and others.